Human Service Worker II

 CERTIFICATES AND LICENSES REQUIRED:

-College degree.
-Previous experience with actual determination of eligibility for Medicaid, public assistance programs.
+Bachelor's degree.
+Current or recent experience determining eligibility for Medicaid, SNAP, and/or other public assistance programs.
 Knowledge of federal, state and local laws governing Medicaid, Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), General Relief, and/or Refugee Cash Assistance programs and the ability to apply them correctly.
 Clear and concise oral and written communications skills.
 Excellent organizational and interpersonal skills.
 Ability to schedule and manage large workloads and the ability to meet stringent deadlines.
-Experience and proficiency in using Microsoft Word, Outlook, and Excel software applications; and the willingness to learn new applications and systems as needed.
+Experience and proficiency in using Microsoft Word, Outlook, and Excel computer software applications; and the willingness to learn new applications and systems as needed.
 Ability to be flexible, multi-task, prioritize, and manage multiple activities simultaneously in a face-paced, changing environment.
 Strong analytical, problem-solving and decision making capabilities.
-Team player with the ability to work under pressure, take initiative and work well independently.
+Team player with the ability to take initiative and work well independently.
 Bilingual in English and Spanish.

 NECESSARY SPECIAL REQUIREMENTS:

-Ability to operate keyboard driven equipment and input, access and retrieve information from a computer.
+Ability to operate keyboard driven equipment.
 All duties performed with or without reasonable accommodations.

 It is the policy of Fairfax County Government to prohibit discrimination on the basis of race, sex, color, national origin, religion, age, veteran status, political affiliation, genetics, or disability in the recruitment, selection, and hiring of its workforce.